 As the leader of this project, Tan Zhongyi details how this happened and what challenges Baidu faced and overcame.
 Baidu needed to set policies, define processes, and enable tools to support InnerSource, but most important, it needed to cultivate an open source culture.
 Now, many projects inside Baidu have been adopting InnerSource.
 Some of them have matured and even donated to the Open Source Foundation; for example, brpc has been an Apache incubator project.

 Tan Zhongyi is an open source engineer at Baidu, working to drive open source adaption.
 He’s an open source enthusiast with nearly 20 years of IT industry experience.
-Previously, Tan was a committer of Mozilla and GNOME.
+Previously, Tan was a committer of Mozilla and GNOME and apache.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com